Skip to content

 The Word for Feeling Completely Drained, and Why It Hits So Hard

-Ennui is the specific term for a listless exhaustion born from lack of excitement or occupation, though modern psychology often points to burnout as the physical counterpart.
-These states represent more than just tiredness; they signify a structural depletion of mental and emotional reserves that requires active restoration rather than simple sleep.
+Ennui is the specific term for an insidious, listless exhaustion born from lack of excitement or meaningful occupation.
+Though modern psychology often points to 'burnout' as its more clinical, physical counterpart, ennui speaks to a deeper, existential weariness.
+It's more than just being tired; it's a structural depletion of mental and emotional reserves that demands active restoration, not just more sleep.

 TL;DR: The Anatomy of Exhaustion